Collin Burrell, Deputy Director

-The Air Quality Division (AQD) ensurs implementation of and compliance with the District’s air quality laws.
-The division has three branches:
+The Air Quality Division (AQD) ensures implementation of and compliance with the District’s air quality laws.
+The division has four branches:

-- The Monitoring and Assessment Branch measures the quality of the outdoor air in the District and develops strategies to improve it.
+The Monitoring Branch measures the quality of the outdoor air in the District.

-The Lead and Healthy Housing Division (LHHD) ensures that the housing in the District does not pose a health threat to its occupants.
+The Lead-Safe and Healthy Housing Division ensures the housing and child-occupied facilities in the District do not pose a health threat to its occupants.
 Threats are identified and mitigation is arranged through enforcement efforts and grant programs.
-The Division has two branches:
+The Division has three branches:

-- The Childhood Lead Poisoning Prevention (CLPPP) and Healthy Housing Branch takes proactive steps to prevent harm caused by indoor environmental health threats and responds to all cases of children under age six identified with an elevated blood lead level.
+- The Healthy Housing Branch takes proactive steps to prevent harm caused by indoor environmental health threats and responds to all cases of children under age six identified with an elevated blood lead level.